nadjazaric/curriculum-hometask/README.md

 ### Render the homepage

-Add the content you picked above as plain HTML elements in `index.html`.

-For each of the items, add text content labeling the items, like titles, tags, and descriptions.
-You will probably find it helpful to group the item with the text in an enclosing `<div>`.

-Also add a site title, a page description, and any other text content you want to include on the page.
+In the app.py you should write a home() function to render a homepage in route "/" Take some time and get familiar with the existing code, use inspect element feature to see the already build blocks on page, and understand its layout.

-At this point, the site won't look very good, and the interactions won't work, but it will have content!
+At this point the interactions won't work, but it will have content!

 ### Style the selected element